Curriculum Vitae

 Service/Leadership

-2023-Present Student Representative, Faculty Search, Department of Psychology, University of Miami
+2023-2024 Student Representative, Faculty Search, Department of Psychology, University of Miami

 2023-Present Grant Manager, Diversity Grants, Presidential Social Justice Task Force, American Psychological Association (APA) Division 36 (Society for the Psychology of Religion and Spirituality)